-Five original buildings, artifacts, replicas of the 1868 stockade, an army supply wagon, and a mountain howitzer provide visitors with a glimpse of Army life.
-The 1875 ordnance sergeant’s quarters and the 1882 Civilian Employee Quarters are picket-style log buildings.
-These are rare examples of a common frontier construction method.
-The walls of these buildings consist of vertical logs.
-The 1879 commanding officer’s quarters and the duplex 1882 officers’ quarters are the only frame houses left on officers’ row.
-The 1892 guardhouse was the only brick building erected by the Army at Fort Supply.
-It has been restored and furnished and contains the site’s exhibit area.

-This property is managed by the Friends of Historic Fort Supply.
+The 1875 ordnance sergeant’s quarters and the 1882 civilian employee quarters are picket-style log buildings.
+These structures are rare examples of a once-common frontier construction method using vertical logs.
+The 1878 commanding officer’s quarters and the duplex 1882 officers’ quarters are the only frame houses left on Officers’ Row.
+Built in 1892, the guardhouse was the only brick building erected by the army at Fort Supply.
+The restored and refurnished guardhouse contains an exhibit area featuring artifacts, photographs, and graphics.
+The site is listed on the National Register of Historic Places.

 Fort Supply Historic Site is open by appointment only, and is managed by the Friends of Historic Fort Supply.
 Visit www.historic-fort-supply.org for more information.